Skip to main content

 Health checks

-Both providers support bridge status.
+All providers support bridge status.

 • The filesystem provider reports whether the configured directory exists